Claiming Child Support in Berks County

 The “best interests of the child” are always the key

 You’ll hear this phrase throughout the process of both custody and child support, but the Berks County Court of Common Pleas will ultimately seek what is “in the best interests of the child” in making a final determination.
 The Court is challenged under Pennsylvania law with determining this, and the factors the Court can use in making this decision are broad.
-The Court and its officers are left with broad discretion to determine the amount of support you receive, which is another reason you want a good attorney helping you navigate this process.
+It is strongly recommended to have a good attorney help you in navigating this process.

 Child support can’t be “waived” by agreement